 Whenever legally possible, we seek to protect the information we share by imposing contractual privacy and security safeguards on the recipient of the information.
 This is particularly important in cases where the recipient is located in a country that has different or lesser privacy laws than those of the country where the information was originally collected.
 In some cases, however, it’s not possible for us to do so — for example, when we have a legal obligation to disclose information to a government authority and that government authority isn’t willing to enter into such contractual safeguards.

 Onfido takes appropriate administrative, physical, technical and organizational measures designed to help protect information about users from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
 For more information about information security at Onfido, please visit the Guide to Security at Onfido.
 If you think you have identified a security vulnerability or bug in our Identity Services, please report it to the Onfido security team at firstname.lastname@example.org and as described in the Onfido Responsible Security Bug Disclosure Policy.

 We perform our Identity Services on behalf of our clients for a variety of different reasons.
-Those reasons are identified by our clients, and we rely on them to tell us when they no longer need us to store the information we’ve collected on their behalf.
-Once instructed, either through our agreement with the client or through an ad hoc request, we delete the information we have collected about users when performing the requested Identity Services.
+Those reasons are identified by our clients, and we rely on them to tell us when they no longer need us to store the information we’ve collected on their behalf, subject to maximum retention periods imposed by applicable laws, defined by Data Providers or by Onfido.

 If you, as a user, would like to make a specific request to have your information deleted, please make that request directly to the client that carried out your related check.
 For more information about how to do this, please see below under “Your Rights”.